gphiliprogers/blogposts/README.md

 + [Most popular](#most-popular-blog-posts) (over the lifetime of the blog)
 + [Most recent](#most-recent-blog-posts) (reverse chronoligical order)

-*Note: I'm also uploading other content I've written that is not published on my blog. and I'll continue to add to it iteratively.
+*Note: I'm uploading other content I've written that is not published on my blog. and I'll continue to add to it iteratively.
 You can find that content in the [Playbook](https://gphiliprogers.github.io/playbook/).*

+*Note 2: I'm also experimenting with [Finders](https://gphiliprogers.github.io/finders/), which are pages to help locate content quickly on topics like Liberating Structures, and Management 3.0 Practices.*

 ## Most Popular Blog Posts